huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Work hard.
 Work very hard.
 Work very hard every waking hour.
 But not every day.
 Work as hard as you can without burning out.
 The world needs people willing to work while others rest.
-Outwork everyone.
+[If you want to look good in front of thousands, you have to outwork thousands in front of nobody.](https://x.com/Dame_Lillard/status/555485512492785665?lang=en)